PKS 1127−145: X-ray jet

 An X-ray jet has been discovered in PKS 1127−145 by Chandra X-ray Observatory.
-With an estimated length of 300 kiloparsecs, this makes the longest one detected so far in any of the high redshift quasars.
+With an estimated length of 300 kiloparsecs, this makes it the longest detected so far in any high redshift quasar.
 Advanced CCD Imaging Spectrometer also revealed a complex structure in the X-ray jet from the core with bright knots of different morphologies.
-Two of the knots showed changes in their profiles while the other knot is found fainter with presence of X-ray emission scattered over a large area.
+Two of the knots showed changes in their profiles while the other knot is fainter with presence of X-ray emission scattered over a large area.

 A more in-depth analysis of the X-ray jet in PKS 1127−145 showed the inner jet of PKS 1127−145 located from the core is found to be extremely polarized and a parallel magnetic field towards the jet's axis.
 Upon reaching 18 arcseconds from the core, the jet suddenly bends slightly causing the re-brightening of radio emission.
 In additional, there is a 90° rotation of the magnetic field suggesting it might be compressed to the plane that is found perpendicular to the axis.